Gullwolf/Gullwolf/README.md

 Hello, I’m @Gullwolf.

--I work as a Trainee Developer & Customer Support Hybrid.
+-I work as a Trainee Developer & Customer Support.

 -I’m passionate about developing practical systems that integrate into everyday life and creating simulations that reflect real-world scenarios.